ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 Here, `FileInputStream` is the Ballerina object generated for the `java.io.FileInputStream` class.
 - You can find functions that start with `newFileInputStream` in the generated code.
 Each such function creates a new `java.io.FileInputStream` instance.
 Ballerina does not support function overloading.
 Therefore, the bindgen tool generates a separate Ballerina function for each overloaded method or constructor.
 We will improve the function names of the generated bindings in a future release.
-- All the methods in the `java.io.FileInputStream` class are mapped to methods in the generated Ballerina object.
+- All the public methods in the `java.io.FileInputStream` class are mapped to methods in the generated Ballerina object.

 Next, we’ll handle the error using a type guard.
 ```ballerina
 if fileInputStream is error {
 	// The type of fileInputStream is error within this block
        io:println("The file '" + filename + "' cannot be loaded.
 Reason: " + fileInputStream.reason());